vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/16/_index.md

 the book.
 They may here be given in connected form as printed by SPP. in his Critical Notice, p.
-23—Line 1 refers to the 'prior' and the 'last' (that is the 'latter') of the two *anuvākas* of the ' prājāpatyan' book: unless indeed the relation of the first two words is ​appositive ('of the prior, the prājāpatyan' \[*anuvāka*\]: see the preceding paragraph).—At the end of the first *anuvāka*, 8 of W's mss. say *prājāpatyo ha catuṣkaḥ;* and at the end of the second is read
+23—Line 1 refers to the 'prior' and the 'last' (that is the 'latter') of the two *anuvākas* of the ' prājāpatyan' book: unless indeed the relation of the first two words is appositive ('of the prior, the prājāpatyan' \[*anuvāka*\]: see the preceding paragraph).—At the end of the first *anuvāka*, 8 of W's mss. say *prājāpatyo ha catuṣkaḥ;* and at the end of the second is read